wtsi-hgi/unjsify_cwl/README.md

 ## Conformance tests

 To run the conformance tests, run the script `run_conformance_tests`.
-Note: not all of the confomance tests will pass, due to the reasons below.
+Note: not all of the confomance tests will pass, due reasons specified below.

 ## Limitations
 - The runtime object is not passed into JavaScript expressions